cardinalby/webext-buildtools-chrome-crx-action/README.md

 ## Inputs

 * `extensionDir`
-**Required** Path to WebExtension directory.
+**Required** Path to WebExtension directory (relative to repository)

 * `crxFilePath`
-**Required** Path to save result crx file.
+**Required** Path to save result crx file ((relative to repository))

 * `privateKey`
 **Required** Contents of private key used to sign crx file.
 Save it to Secrets!

 * `updateXmlPath`
-Optional: path to save update.xml file for extensions hosted not on Chrome Web Store.
+Optional: path to save update.xml file (relative to repository) for extensions hosted not on Chrome Web Store.
 This xml is used as response at url, specified in manifest''s `update_url` key file.

 * `updateXmlCodebaseUrl`
 Required, if you specified updateXmlPath.
 URL to the .crx file for clients.